SystemsApproach/private5g/software/start.rst

 deployment.

-The first is in file ``host.ini``, where you will need to give the IP address and login credentials for the host you are working on:
+The first is in file ``host.ini``, where you will need to give the IP address and login credentials for the host you are working on.
+At this stage, we assume the host you downloaded OnRamp onto is the same host you will be installing Aether on.

 .. code-block::